 Location: 1105 Prospect Street, Indianapolis

 If you want to mix up your usual family outing, head to Fountain Square and give duckpin bowling a try.
-The balls are smaller and lighter than regular bowling balls, which makes it way easier for younger kids to play (and to be honest, way trickier for grownups than you’d think!).
-The whole place has a fun, vintage vibe—think classic lanes, retro decor, and a super laid-back atmosphere that feels like stepping back in time.
+The balls are smaller and lighter than regular bowling balls, which makes it easier for younger kids to play, and trickier for grownups than you might think.
+The whole place has a fun vintage vibe with classic lanes and retro decor, and a laid-back atmosphere that feels like stepping back in time.

-We always end up laughing at how challenging those little pins can be to knock down, but that’s part of the fun.
+We always end up laughing at how challenging those little pins can be to knock down, and that is part of the fun.
 Pro tip: This place fills up fast, especially on weekends, so call ahead and book your lane.
-And be prepared—the kids might actually beat you!
+Be prepared, the kids might beat you.

 The Children’s Garden at Coxhall Gardens